A Guide to the Office of the Vice Provost for Faculty Advancement

 More than 35 Bridge to the PhD in STEM Program scholars have been accepted into doctoral programs across the nation.

-265 Provost Diversity fellowships have been awarded since 2012.
+265 Provost Doctoral fellowships have been awarded since 2012.

 The OVPFA is committed to providing the tools necessary for our faculty to thrive throughout their careers.
 We work with the Center for Teaching and Learning (CTL), we organize the Office of the Provost Faculty Orientation to introduce new faculty to central offices that support their success.
 We host the Faculty Development program for full-time faculty, which covers topics such as mentoring, networking, and tenure process.